-As defence engineering consultants, WGE operates within stringent security restrictions and the team is working closely with numerous key stakeholders to ensure the complex project is handled with appropriate sensitivity and adherence to defence requirements.
+As Defence engineering consultants WGE operates within stringent security restrictions and the team is working closely with numerous key stakeholders to ensure the complex project is handled with appropriate sensitivity and adherence to Defence requirements.

 The Growler facilities incorporate highly technical specifications in order to maintain the world-class electronic warfare system.
-The multi-stage project design plans are complex and integrate critical machinery and technology, including humidity and environmentally controlled aircraft workshops and the Tactical Operational Flight Trainer (TOFT) flight simulator.
+The multi-stage project design plans are complex and integrate critical machinery and technology, including humidity and environmentally controlled aircraft workshops and the Tactical Operational Flight Trainer (TOFT) flight simulation.

 Phase 3 of the project includes an off-grid hybrid solar photovoltaic system for a facility in NT.
 The system combines solar PV, batteries and diesel generators.